FlowFuse/flowfuse/docs/install/kubernetes/digital-ocean.md

 ### DNS

-You will need a domain that FlowForge will run on and access to configure a wildcard entry for that domain in it's root DNS server.
+You will need a domain that FlowFuse will run on and access to configure a wildcard entry for that domain in it's root DNS server.

 In this guide I will use `example.com` as the domain, remember to substitute your domain.